 Preaching is an art form.
 It’s about communicating a sermon you worked hard preparing.
 It takes an ancient written word and prepares it to be understood, remembered, and acted upon.
 In all of its artistry, it will transcend eras, societies, and cultural backgrounds and enter the soul of humans who will be so profoundly moved and touched that their lives will never be the same again.
 It is a Kerygma, the proclamation of eternal, timeless truths.
 God’s Word comes to life like a symphony, each note in tune with the essence of the Message.

 Preaching is not for the faint of heart.
-James, the leader of the first Jerusalem church, Jesus’ own brother, declares, “Not many [of you] should become teachers [serving in an official teaching capacity], my brothers and sisters, for you know that we [who are teachers] will be judged by a higher standard [because we have assumed greater accountability and more condemnation if we teach incorrectly]” (James 3:1 AMP).
+James, the leader of the first Jerusalem church, Jesus’ own brother, declares, “Not many of you should become teachers, my fellow believers, because you know that we who teach will be judged more strictly” (James 3:1 NIV).

 Preaching can sway the course of one’s life, to change eternal destinies as the Scriptures won’t “come back empty-handed.
 They’ll do the work I sent them to do, they’ll complete the assignment I gave them” (Isaiah 55:11 MSG).
 Knowing “…the word of God is living and active and sharper than any double-edged sword, and piercing as far as the division of soul and spirit, both joints and marrow, and able to judge the reflections and thoughts of the heart.”
 (Hebrews 4:12 LEB).

-It is a privilege to bring the Word of God to the people of God.
+Bringing the Word of God to the people of God is a privilege.
 Charles Spurgeon once said, “We cannot play at preaching.
-We preach for eternity” for “We are not responsible to God for the souls that are saved, but we are responsible for the Gospel that is preached, and for the way in which we preach it.”
+We preach for eternity,” for “We are not responsible to God for the souls that are saved, but we are responsible for the Gospel that is preached, and for the way in which we preach it.”

 These next lines will be the best step-by-step out there on how to write a sermon!
 We’ll cover: